Contents

 A sustainable training environment is one that focuses on all the aspects of employee development.
 Skill-based learning is necessary as it gives more confidence to employees to produce better results.

 But, if these training sessions happen at the cost of the mental health and overall physical well-being of the employees, then it’s futile exercise.
 Actively involving these aspects in training is the key.
+This is crucial for companies to understand this, especially in fields like healthcare, where systems like oncology EHR are integral to managing patient information and supporting medical staff's efficiency.
 This is crucial for companies to understand this.

 Bell, Canada’s largest communication company, has an annual campaign called “Let’s Talk Day”.
 Let’s Talk is a mission to create a positive change for people who are battling mental health issues.
 So far, this campaign has contributed more than $100 million dollars to support initiatives that talk about mental health and well-being of employees at the workplace.